KernFerm/Quantum-Vine/readme.md

   - Downloads individual tracks or playlists from Spotify.
   - Converts tracks to MP3 format with a customizable bitrate.

-- 🚀 **Easy to Use**
+- 🚀 **Easy to Use GUI**
-  - User-friendly menu-driven interface.
+  - Modern interface using `ttkbootstrap` for a better user experience.
-  - Simple inputs for YouTube and Spotify URLs.
+  - Smooth progress tracking, log viewer, and intuitive input fields.

 - 🔧 **Dependencies Handled**
   - Checks for required tools like FFmpeg.